SpinDOS/PassGen/README.md

 The tool is distributed in three different ways:

-### 1. dotnet global tool for installing on Windows, Linux or MacOS
+### 1. dotnet global tool for installation on Windows, Linux or MacOS

 Usage: `passgen <website> [master-pass]`

 master-pass can be provided with command line argument, environment variable PG_SALT or stored in text file under your home directory.

-You can download nuget package from [GitHub packages](https://github.com/SpinDOS/PassGen/packages) and install it as dotnet global tool with the following command: `dotnet tool install passgen --global --add-source "path/to/directory/containing/passgen.1.2.1.nupkg"`
+You can download nuget package from [GitHub packages](https://github.com/SpinDOS/PassGen/packages) or artifacts of GitHub action [ Build and upload nupkg](https://github.com/SpinDOS/PassGen/actions/workflows/build_global_tool_nuget.yml) and install it as dotnet global tool with the following command: `dotnet tool install passgen --global --add-source "path/to/directory/containing/passgen.1.0.0.nupkg"`

 <details>
 <summary>Example of password generating</summary>